Other considerations

 The root (superadmin) password

 Normally you have no need for root's password in a Puppy Linux/PuppEX system (since you are always logged in automatically as root).
-But if you for some unknown reason should need it it is: woofwoof in PuppEX Focal64 and PuppEX Jammy64.
-In PuppEX Bookworm64 and Slack64 the password is root.
+But if you for some unknown reason should need it it is: woofwoof in PuppEX Jammy64.
+In PuppEX Trixie64 and PuppEX Slack64 the password is root.

 NOTES about Google Chrome